WordPress/gutenberg/docs/blocks/introducing-attributes-and-editable-fields.md

 When registering a new block type, the `attributes` property describes the shape of the attributes object you'd like to receive in the `edit` and `save` functions.
 Each value is a [source function](../../docs/block-api/attributes.md) to find the desired value from the markup of the block.

-In the code snippet above, when loading the editor, we will extract the `content` value as the html of the paragraph element in the saved post's markup.
+In the code snippet above, when loading the editor, we will extract the `content` value as the HTML of the paragraph element in the saved post's markup.

 ## Components and the `RichText` Component